elieling/safe-paths-with-flowtigs/README.md

 ## Changing Parameters

-The pipeline parameters can be changed by modifying the `k31ma1t28nm1` part of the runnign command.
+The pipeline parameters can be changed by modifying the `k31ma1t28nm1` part of the running command.
 This will also change the name of the output file accordingly.
 The four parameters are represented by characters, followed by an integer indicating their value:
 - k: size of the k-mers used in the De Bruijn graph.
 - ma: minimum adundance.
 - t: number of threads used.
-- nm: binary value representing whether or not to append the unitigs to the results of the other safe-path-algorithms.
+- nm: binary value representing whether or not to append the unitigs to the results of the other safe-walk-algorithms.
 Use 1 to append unitigs, and 0 to not append them.